 3.3 Travel Insurance

 Because travel involves many risks, and our liability to you is limited, you may choose to purchase travel insurance, which can cover things like:

 - lost Tickets

 - changes in travel plans and travel cancellation

 - personal injury and death

-We may refuse to carry you if we, acting reasonably, are not completely satisfied that it is safe for you to fly.
-Before you fly you should tell us if you suffer from any illness, disease or other condition which may make it unsafe for you or other Passengers if you fly.
+We may refuse to carry you if we, acting reasonably, are not completely satisfied that it is safe for you to fly or if carrying you may put the safety or health of Qantas Group employees, contractors or customers in danger or at risk.
+Before you make a reservation, before check-in and before boarding you should tell us if you suffer from any illness, disease or other condition which may make it unsafe for you or other Passengers if you fly.

 Some studies have concluded that prolonged immobility may be a risk factor in the formation of clots in the legs, known as DVT.
 If you feel you may be at risk from DVT or other health problems, consult with your doctor before travel.
 Information on health issues can be found:

-- in the ‘Onboard Information’ pages of our inflight magazine – Qantas The Australian Way or other on board safety information
+- in the onboard information pages of our inflight magazine – Qantas The Spirit of Australia

 If you are pregnant, the following precautions must be observed.